How Rainwater Harvesting Transformed Our Urban Home, Part 1

 Let’s roll back to the mid-2000’s.
-After traveling for almost four years learning about renewable energy, low-energy buildings, rocket mass heaters, farming, rainwater harvesting, organic farming, and composting, we came back to Calgary and started working on the only land we had access to: My mother-in-law’s house.
-She encouraged us to removed her 1000 square-foot home, and the project proved to be the start of Verge.
+After traveling for almost four years learning about renewable energy, low-energy buildings, rocket mass heaters, rainwater harvesting, organic farming, and composting, we came back to Calgary and started working on the only land we had access to: my mother-in-law’s house.
+She encouraged us to redesign her home and property using permaculture principles, and the project proved to be the start of Verge.
 After 10 years the results are hard to believe—take a look!

 Ground Zero in 2007…

-This was what we started with: A 1970’s bungalow on a 5,000 square foot loot in east Calgary.
-The house was poorly insulated, had an ancient (and haunted, I swear) furnace, and the yard was sprayed for years with weed and feed.
+This was what we started with: A 1970s bungalow on a 5,000-square-foot lot in east Calgary.
+The house was poorly insulated, had an ancient (and haunted, I swear) furnace, and the yard had been sprayed for years with weed and feed.
 It was a daunting first project, but we went in with a saying from Michelle’s mom:

 You will overestimate what you can do in one year and underestimate what you can do in five.”

 I now use this saying all the time with my clients and keep it constantly in mind when I take on new projects.